Last year was a fantastic summer for the Gifted Geek team here in the UK.

 The Sevylor K5 is another kayak we tested and for the price, we felt it was a good compromise between the lower-end kayaks and the top-of-the-range products on sale.

 This is one of the lightest kayaks we tested and we particularly liked the padded shoulder straps attached to the carry bag.
 These made walking to the river a much easier and less painful task.

 Like the Advanced Frame, this kayak is best suited to a lighter, shorter person.
 With a maximum weight of 250lb (17.5 kg) a larger person, plus possessions etc would overload this light and nimble kayak.

-The K5 has a rigid bow and stern and along with its sleek design, should in theory stay on heading.
+The K5 has a rigid bow and stern and along with its sleek design, should, in theory, stay on heading.
 We found that with aggressive paddling, this kayak, like the Itiwit, would turn very easily and we found it difficult to keep it in a straight line.

-The paddle that came with this kayak was of poor design but we had our own lightweight paddles.
+The paddle that came with this inflatable kayak was of poor design but we had our own lightweight paddles.

 We only tested this kayak for a short spell, in part because we were far too big for it.
 A great kayak for persons of average or smaller frames and in terms of performance, comparable to, if not slightly better, than the Itiwit.